jyotikaisrani/PhysioVision/README.md

-Inspiration
+Inspiration-
-_Our inspiration was covid infected world where patients with needs for physiotherapy could not attend their prescripted sessions and hence their healthcare was infected _
+Our inspiration was covid infected world where patients with needs for physiotherapy could not attend their prescripted sessions and hence their healthcare was infected _

 What it does
 The basic idea is to create a website with physiotherapy exercises for patients with various needs.
 It is a complex mixture of healthcare needs and the modern technologies available to us.